dlr-eoc/prosEO/deploy/infrastructure/README.md

 # Configure Ansible files

 The following files need to be customized (a template is provided for each with a filename ending in `.template`):
-- `group_vars/all.yml`: Set the desired infrastructure names, sizes etc.
+- `group_vars/all.yml`: Set the desired infrastructure names, sizes etc. If a pre-created set of external IPs is to be used, its name must match the data center name configured here.

 Note that the customized files are included in `.gitignore` by default and will not be included in the Git directory.